Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 	disabled: true|false(default),
 	permissions: [], //list of default permissions for all users
 	services: [], //list of provided services for the realm
-	origins: [], //list of host origins who are allowed access to the realm }
+	origins: [], //list of host origins who are allowed access to the realm,
+	tsa_enable: true|false(default) //enable or disable two stage authentication }
 ```